 Pink Dahlia and Purple Dahlia Meaning & Symbolism

 Pink and purple dahlia flowers are associated with kindness, service, feminine beauty, and grace.
-They make an excellent gift for mothers, sisters, friends, or co-workers, whether it’s Mother’s Day, Valentine’s Day, or birthdays.
+They make an excellent gift for mothers, sisters, friends, or co-workers, whether it’s Mother’s Day, Valentine’s Day, or birthday.
 They can also be a flower gift for your special someone, girlfriend, or wife for your anniversary.

 Purple dahlias also symbolize royalty and dignity, which makes them the perfect gift for someone you appreciate and admire.